Concepts Guide

 You could make use of your own queue for this, perhaps a standard library queue (although be careful of multiple threads enqueuing on the same queue), or perhaps LMAX's "Disruptor".
 Or you can use the UM event queue.

 An advantage of the UM event queue is that it retains all of the semantics of the UM callback.
 The callback code is structured the same, regardless of whether it is called from a context/XSP thread or from an event queue dispatch thread.
-A disadvantage of the UM event queue is that it costs a kernel call for each enqueue and each dequeue.
+A disadvantage of the UM event queue is efficiency: it makes a kernel call for each enqueue and each dequeue.

 UM event queues are unbounded, non-blocking queues and provide the following features: